m-s-abeer/vjudge-to-oj/README.md

 Current solution will only work for UVa.
 With enough response or your contribution I hope to add some more judges as well.
 Huge thanks to @mehedi-shafi for contributing to all my fun projects.

+Let me know if you have any suggestions/feedbacks or simply if you liked it.

+Email: mahmudsajjad.abeer@gmail.com

 Hope you enjoy. <3
 <hr>